Adventure to Alaska: Terrace to the Alaska State Ferry

 Waiting in Lane 5 to go through customs.

-Alaska Ferry crews deserve a whole lot of deference...and time.
-They puzzle together trailers, boats, huge RVs and all different shapes and sizes of cars and trucks, plus walk-ups, to fit on the boat while still making all of those variations of vehicles accessible to drive off along the way at six different ports.
+Alaska Ferry crews deserve a whole lot of respect, deference...and time.
+They puzzle together trailers, boats, huge RVs and all different shapes and sizes of cars and trucks, plus walk-ups, to fit on the boat while still making all of those variations of vehicles accessible to drive off and maybe back on again along the way at six different ports.

 With so much anticipation for our first ferry ride, and Alaska so close, we were impatient, though.
 It was SO HOT waiting in the car with not much to do.
 The kids went out and kicked the soccer ball around, which sparked up a conversation with fellow soccer fanatics from Uruguay.
 These Uruguayans were skipping their traditional trip to watch world cup soccer (women this year) in order to do the Inside Passage and tour Alaska.
 Big deal!